About Us

 Even so, he lives as an ordinary person.
 Whether spiritual entities asked him to perform mediumship, or TV programs wanted to turn him into a public figure, he chose a simple life as a practical craftsperson.
 He consistently advises people not to fall into superstition, but to first examine problems through medical and scientific perspectives.

 In current life, he keeps a low profile, works in interior renovation, meets people naturally, and helps when possible.
 There is no hierarchy and no idol worship here.
 Just people helping people.
-Sometimes we joke with each other, and when someone falls, we give a light kick as a reminder: learn the lesson, stand up again, and keep growing together.
+Sometimes we joke with each other, and when someone falls, we give a light kick, help them back up, and remind them: learn the lesson, stand up again, and keep growing together.

 Who Are These Friends?

-Over time, those same people changed with life: some became system engineers or university lecturers, some fulfilled their goals and became pharmacists, some built families and raised children, and some have already passed away.
+Over time, those same people changed with life: some became system engineers or university lecturers, some fulfilled their goals and became pharmacists, some built families and raised children, and some have completed this cycle of life and already left this world.

-Many joined because they were trying to deal with spiritual distress, including issues often described as hauntings or persistent spiritual interference.
-In the end, people found their own paths and returned to ordinary life in society.
+Many joined because they were trying to deal with body, mind, and spiritual distress, including issues often described as hauntings or persistent spiritual interference.
+In the end, people found their own ways to coordinate with those difficulties and returned to ordinary life in society.

 Most readers here have experienced similar struggles.
-These issues often cross body, mind, and spirit, and the spiritual part is still beyond what modern science fully explains.
+These issues often cross body, mind, spirit, and more, and the spiritual part is still beyond what modern science fully explains.

 When physical or mental illness overlaps with spiritual distress, the suffering can feel overwhelming.
 People search everywhere for answers, fear being deceived, hit dead ends, and worry things will get worse.
 Unless someone has gone through it, that process is hard to fully understand.